 Building Character: The Brick-Built Adventurers of Dungeons and Dragons

-In October last year, LEGO announced a contest celebrating 50 years of Dungeons & Dragons.
-Although I am a fan of board games like Dixit, Mysterium, Gloom, Exploding Kittens and many more, I have never had the chance to play D&D. Of course, I've heard about it mostly from TV shows and people online, and I wanted to do something for that contest myself.
+/With LEGO partnering with Dungeons & Dragons for a set, campaign and CMF series, I feel like that world could use a bit brick-built character!
+Although I am a fan of board games like Dixit, Mysterium, Gloom, Exploding Kittens and many more, I have never had the chance to play D&D. Of course, I've heard about it mostly from TV shows and people online, and I wanted to do something in that realm.

 Building Character